graphql-compose/graphql-compose.github.io/docs/guide-elasticsearch-with-mongoose.md

 ---
 id: guide-elasticsearch-with-mongoose
-title: Use ElasticSearch with Mongoose
+title: [WIP] Use ElasticSearch with Mongoose
 ---

 ## TODO